RanvierMUD/docs/docs/bundles.md

 There is some overlap between the two; for example a coder will need to create the attribute definition for a builder to use that attribute on an NPC, or for a builder to create a quest a coder may need to create the goal and reward types for them to use.
-These may, in fact, be the same person but the guides arer separated to illustrate which bundle content is stored in pure data and which is in Javascript files.
+These may, in fact, be the same person but the guides are separated to illustrate which bundle content is stored in pure data and which is in Javascript files.